gbbsoft/GbbConnect/README.md

 ## Configuration file

 You can use GbbConnect program to create (and test) configuration file (My Documents\Gbb Connect\Parameters.xml).
 Then file can be move as /root/GbbConnect/Parameters.xml on docker container.

+## How to run on Docker

+- Install DockerDesktop
+- Folk GbbConnect
+- run from GbbConnect directory: docker build .